EhsanEqlimi/EhsanEqlimi/README.md

 ## Education
 -  PhD in biomedical engineering/signal processing @ Ghent University, Belgium
 -  MSc in biomedical engineering/neuroimaging  @ Tehran University, Iran
--  BSc in electrical/biomedical engineering @ Sahand University of Technology, Iran
+-  BSc in electrical/biomedical engineering @ Tabriz University of Technology (form.
+Sahand University of Technology), Iran

 ## About me
 -  I’m into "theory" and understanding "how" systems work.